Benoit3/Diematic_to_MQTT/README.md

 TODO: documentation, feature to write parameters

+For hardware interface requirement, see https://github.com/Benoit3/Diematic

+To test and run it:
+- set parameters in conf file
+- python3 Diematic32MQTT.py

 To run as a service on raspbian: as root, copy and adapt Diematic32MQTT.service to /etc/systemd/system/ directory sudo chmod 644 /etc/systemd/system/Diematic32MQTT.service